 - Pineapple Upside Down Cupcakes | Keto, Gluten Free

 - Preheat the oven to 350 Degrees F and grease an 8x8 baking dish with non-stick spray.

-- In a large bowl, combine the almond flour, coconut flour, salt and powdered sweetener.
+- In a large bowl, combine the almond flour, coconut flour, salt and 1/3 cup of powdered sweetener.
 Set aside.